dotnet/arcade/cmake-scenarios.md

 As a team member of .NET Core or Engineering Services, I would like to check the applicability of a new version of CMake in a .NET Core repository.
 For instance, verify if a new version of CMake is compatible with a .NET Core repository, and no unexpected regressions in the product are introduced.

 Flow of events:
- 1. I build the local repository using the new version of CMake.
+ 1. I built the local repository using the new version of CMake.
 Ensure build succeeds.
  2. I would like to test official builds produced with this new version of CMake.

 ### Outcome: A test run of official build consuming the new CMake package can be performed